Clinical Mental Health Counseling

-The Clinical Mental Health Counseling Rehabilitation Program (CMHCRP) is a 60-credit hour program designed for the student who seeks professional counseling careers in clinical mental health settings including state, federal, and private rehabilitation agencies.
-The CMHCRP is developed to prepare culturally competent counselors that specialize in working with individuals with physical, mental, developmental, psychological, and neurological disabilities and/or illnesses.
+The Clinical Mental Health Counseling program (CMHC) is a 60-credit hour program designed for the student who seeks professional counseling careers in clinical mental health settings including state, federal, and private rehabilitation agencies.
+The CMHC is developed to prepare culturally competent counselors that specialize in working with individuals with physical, mental, developmental, psychological, and neurological disabilities and/or illnesses.
 Students are prepared with the knowledge, skills, abilities, and experiences to empower individuals with mental health challenges and disabilities through the counseling process.
 Students are further prepared with diverse skills to provide effective mental health counseling and rehabilitation counseling services within a cultural context.

 About the Program